 May this photo be an inspiration to you, as it has been to my wife, Barbara, and me, and may it open for you a new window of faith with God, — especially to those of you who wonder “why me.”
 I know that God has blessed us with this photo because he loves us all.”
 John Manousso

 _ _ _ __ _ _ _ _ _ _ _ _ _

-Speakers at the presentation were Rev. David R. Jenkins, Supervisor for the Chaplaincy Program, Barbara Sunderland Manousso, and Father James Pavlow of the Annunciation Greek Orthodox Cathedral in Houston, Texas, who blessed the occasion.
-Over a hundred friends, clergy, and cancer patients witnessed the ceremony, which started at three o’clock in the Alkek rotunda at the M.D.
+Other speakers at the photo presentation were Rev. David R. Jenkins, Supervisor for the Chaplaincy Program; Barbara Sunderland Manousso; and Father James Pavlow of our Annunciation Greek Orthodox Cathedral in Houston, Texas, who blessed the occasion.
+Hundreds of friends, clergy, and cancer patients witnessed the ceremony, which started at three o’clock in the afternoon at the Alkek rotunda at the M.D.
 Anderson Cancer Center.

 A 4 X 5 feet copy of this photo used to be on view on the three floor of the Alkek Tower outside the meditation room of the M.D.
 Anderson Cancer Center in Houston, Texas.
 A few years ago, when the hospital was again renovated, the photo was moved to outside of the chapel on the ground floor to the left of the cafeteria.
 Now it has become more available for those visiting the chapel.

 In the second photo is John Manousso and the late Mary Ann McCloud, MDA Boardmember Emeritus, who built the meditation room for the photo on the third floor Alkek Tower, but, after the renovation, encouraged M.D.A. to more promenently display the photo outside of the chapel.